cockroachdb/docs/cockroachcloud/billing-management.md

 1. On the **Billing** page, select the **Payment details** tab.
 1. Click the pencil icon for the **Email** field under **Billing contact info**.
-1. Enter the new email address at which you want get invoices for the Organization.
+1. Enter the new email address at which you want get invoices for the organization.
 1. Click **Submit**.

 ## Change the payment method